14 Surfboard Brands We Love

 Channel Islands Surfboards (Al & Britt Merrick)

-The king of surfboard design in California, Al Merrick and Channel Islands Surfboards has been a mainstay under the feet of professional surfers for decades now.
+The king of surfboard design in California, Al Merrick and Channel Islands Surfboards has been a mainstay under the feet of pro surfers for decades.

-Channel Islands Surfboards started way back in 1959 when Al and Terry Merrick started up their shaping factory right by the beach at Santa Barbara.
+It started in 1959 when Al and Terry Merrick started a shaping factory right by the beach in Santa Barbara.

-Later the GOAT Kelly Slater jumped on the team with most of his titles coming with Channel Islands boards under his feet.
-In the following decades, surfers like Dane Reynolds would take CI into the future of progressive surfing.
+Later, the GOAT, Kelly Slater, jumped on the team, with most of his titles coming with Channel Islands boards under his feet.

-Britt Merrick, Al’s son, quickly took a shine to the trade and after spending his childhood roaming the factory sits firmly at the helm of
+After spending his childhood roaming the factory, Britt Merrick, Al’s son, quickly took a shine to the trade and now sits firmly at the helm.

-Head over to the Channel Islands Surfboards website to check out their vast catalogue of shapes for surfers of all sizes and abilities.
+Head over to the Channel Islands Surfboards website to check out their massive range of shapes and see if there’s a board for you.

 Lost Surfboards